Getty Images

 3. Skills

 Customer success and account management skills overlap in some areas but diverge in others.
-Both roles require empathy, because customer success and account management roles can involve customer service.
-For example, customers may reach out to customer success teams about problems with user adoption, or they may contact their account manager for billing questions.
+Both roles require empathy because they involve customer service.
+For example, customers might reach out to customer success teams about problems with user adoption, or they might contact their account manager for billing questions.
 Empathy can help employees in both roles offer quality service and a positive CX.

-Both roles also require people skills, because customer success and account managers need to build customer relationships.
+Both roles also require people skills, because customer success and account managers need to build relationships.
 The customer success manager typically builds a stronger relationship because they act as an advocate and mentor to the customer, while the account manager focuses more on revenue growth.
-However, strong customer relationships can help account managers make cross-sales and generate revenue.
+However, strong relationships can help account managers make cross-sales and generate revenue.

 4. Metrics